SETTLING OFF EARTH

 POPULATION GROWTH

 A large lunar and Martian settlement could happen a lot earlier than many would anticipate.
-The key technology that would make this happen would be SpaceX's BFR.
+The key technology that would make this happen would be SpaceX's Starship.
 Not only would it be large enough to support a rapid population growth but, more importantly, a fully-reusable launcher would mean that the ticket price would be low enough to allow a very large number of people to afford to move off Earth.
-This would certainly be the ideal situation and the Space Development Network estimates it more likely than not that the BFR will become reality.
-But the BFR is certainly technically challenging to develop and is not a for sure thing.
-Is there an alternate in case the BFR doesn't become reality?

 Increasing the number of people who can move to the Moon involves three things: